This article explains the purpose and prerequisites for performing an automatic device migration.

 Q: Can I migrate just some of the protected machines or shares on my source device to the destination device?

 A: Yes.
-The self-service device migration can be used to move some or all of the protected machines or shares on your source device.
+You can use the self-service device migration tool to move some or all of the protected machines or shares on your source device.

 Q: Are encrypted agents supported?
 Do I need to do anything special to prepare them for migration?

 A: Encrypted agents are supported.
-All pre-migration tasks for encrypted agents are automatically performed by the Device Migration wizard.
+The Device Migration wizard automatically performs all pre-migration tasks for encrypted agents.